 Maybe your readers are leaving from the entry page.
-If this is so, then, you’ll have to learn how to reduce high bounce rate on your blog and improve the reader’s reading time.
+If this is so, you’ll have to learn how to reduce high bounce rate on your blog and improve the reader’s reading time.

-For instance, if you’re familiar with wikihow, you’ll understand better what I mean.
-Sites like wikihow could have a high bounce rate, and this is good for their business.
+For instance, if you’re familiar with wikiHow, you’ll understand better what I mean.
+Sites like wikiHow could have a high bounce rate, which is good for their business.

 What is Bounce Rate in Digital Marketing?

-Bounce rate is the percentage of visitors to a particular website who navigate away from the website after just viewing only one page (entry page) on the domain.
+Bounce rate is the percentage of visitors to a particular website who navigate away from the website after viewing only one page (entry page) on the domain.

-#1.
-InterLink Relevant Content Topics.
+1. InterLink Relevant Content Topics

-Also, it helps provide relevant backlinks to important pages on your website which influence its position in organic search engine ranking.
+Also, it helps provide relevant backlinks to important pages on your website, which influences its position in organic search engine ranking.